ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 ---
-title: "Configuring and using Git with an OVHcloud web hosting plan"
+title: "Configuring and using GitHub with an OVHcloud web hosting plan"
 excerpt: "Find out how to configure and use Git with your web hosting plan in the OVHcloud Control Panel"
 updated: 2024-07-25
 ---

 ## Objective

 In today’s digital landscape, companies are becoming increasingly dynamic and innovative.
 The ability to effectively manage and deploy your website’s code is vital to maintaining your brand’s competitiveness and sustainability.
-Git, the most widely used version control system in the world, allows you to store your website's code on platforms like GitHub, allowing for better change traceability, as well as faster automation and deployments.
-As an OVHcloud customer, you benefit from a robust infrastructure to host your website, while leveraging the many benefits of Git and GitHub for website development and scalability.
+GitHub, the most widely used version control system in the world, allows you to store your website's code on platforms like GitHub, allowing for better change traceability, as well as faster automation and deployments.
+As an OVHcloud customer, you benefit from a robust infrastructure to host your website, while leveraging the many benefits of GitHub for website development and scalability.

-**Find out how to configure and use Git with your web hosting plan via the OVHcloud Control Panel.**
+**Find out how to configure and use GitHub with your web hosting plan via the OVHcloud Control Panel.**

 ## Requirements